tony-aw/tinycodet/README.md

-operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, and in-place modifying unreal replacers.
+operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, “which”-operators, and in-place modifying unreal replacers.
 Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
 All base R expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
 This package also allows integrating third-party parallel computing packages for some of its functions.

 WARNING: This package is still very much experimental.
-Funtion names, argument names, and so on may change constantly and dramatically.
+Function names, argument names, and so on may change dramatically.
 Use it for testing only, until it’s stable.

+LATEST CHANGE: `stringi` is now a dependency.